Mshanets: Carol about Saint Sophia in Kyiv

 This carol, recorded by Father Mykhailo Zubrytskyi from the host Mykhailo Olishchak Terletskyi in 1884, has become not just the subject of international scholarly debate but also evidence of the "reflected or encoded consciousness of ethnocultural unity of the Ukrainian people in all the territory of its settlement, including the presence of this consciousness, particularly in the Carpathian hinterlands" (Ukrainians had already been living in various empires for many centuries by that time.)

 Ivan Franko began his first article about this carol with the observation: "What is most interesting about this carol is the mention of Kyiv and St. Sophia in such a distant and "board-up" locality, where the people nowadays hardly know anything about the existence of Kyiv, let alone St. Sophia" ("Significant carols", Kyiv Antiquity, 1889).

 Russian professor and academician of the St. Petersburg Academy of Sciences, Alexander Vesselovsky, entered into a scholarly debate, dedicating research notes to the carol from Mshanets in the appendices to his work "Research in the Field of Russian Spiritual Verse" (1891), referring to it as interesting.

 Engaging in a debate with the opinions of A. Vesselovsky regarding certain motifs of the carol, I. Franko presents his own observations in "Kievskaya Starina" and in the German-language article "How Slavic Mythology Was Created," published in the Vienna journal "Archiv fur Slavische Philologie" (1907, vol. 13).

 In particular, in "Kievskaya Starina," he mentions a probable literary source for the motif presented in lines 30-45 - the miraculous defeat of the Polish army, which is a unique feature of the Mshanets carol, as it is not found in others.
-This refers to the miracle of 1601, described in the book "Klyuch Razumeniya" ("Key of Understanding") by Ioannikiy Galyatovskiy, when the Polish army, along with the Germans, attacked the Pechersk Monastery and wanted to "destroy" it hearing that Zaporozhian Colonel Shulga was there with his knights, the Holy Virgin defended her monastery from danger by sending a "rain of fire" upon the Polish army.
+This refers to the miracle of 1601, described in the book "Klyuch Razumeniya" ("Key of Understanding") by Joannicius Galiatovsky, when the Polish army, along with the Germans, attacked the Pechersk Monastery and wanted to "destroy" it hearing that Zaporozhian Colonel Shulga was there with his knights, the Holy Virgin defended her monastery from danger by sending a "rain of fire" upon the Polish army.
 "Above that army, Butler and Zoltovsky were defeated."